Khalid7kmi/COMP315-Group-Projuct/README.md

     Lists all food items currently in the menu.
 It provides an interface for admins to add, update, or delete food items.

 * **`orders.php` (Admin View)**
     Displays a table of all customer orders.
-It allows the admin to view order details (user, food, total) and update the status (e.g., from "Pending" to "Ready for Pick Up").
+It allows the admin to view order details (user, food, total) and update the status ( from "Pending" to "Ready for Pick Up").

 * **`create.php`**
     A form that allows admins to add new food items to the database, including uploading an image for the item.